Gopalakrusna Pattanayaka: Life as a Poet

+Legacy

 Gopalakrusna's writings have been published as anthologies more than once.
 The first significant anthology was made by the poet's own great-grandson, Ramakrusna Pattanayaka in 1919.
 Before Ramakrusna's anthology, smaller collections of the poet's work had appeared in bits and pieces in Damodar Patnaik's Sangita Sagara (1889-1903) and Gobinda Ratha's Chaupadi Chandrodaya (1895).
 The Gajapati press in Paralakhemundi had also published small booklets of the poet's work in the early 1900s.
 Subsequently, larger anthologies have been collated and published by Babaji Baisnaba Charana Dasa (195-60), Kabichandra Kali Charan Patnaik (1959), Saroj Kumar Panigrahi (1969) and Dr. Krushna Charan Behera (2002).

 A musical album called Lyrics of Gopalakrushna was made by the involvement of leading Odissi musicians and erstwhile chief minister Nandini Satapathy in the year 1970.
 Eminent Gurus such as Sangita Sudhakara Balakrushna Dash, Shyamamani Devi, Suramani Raghunath Panigrahi, Bhubaneswari Mishra and Indira Pratihari lent their voices to the various tracks.

 Gopalakrusna died in 1862.
 His last poem is said to be a prophecy of his death :

 At the poet's residence in Paralakhemundi, there is a life-size wooden statue of the poet.
 This statues was made in 1921 by Brundabana Chandra Patnaik, an elderly craftsman who had seen the poet during his lifetime.
 Some other items of his use, such as a karani stylus used by Odia scribes and his bodybuilding tools are preserved by the family.